Restaurant Brighton's guide to

 The shops in the Lanes Brighton are the city’s crown jewels.
 This labyrinth of 16th-century alleyways is a world-renowned destination for jewelry, antiques, and luxury boutiques.
 Walking through these historic twittens—the Sussex word for narrow alleys—feels like stepping back in time, yet the energy is purely modern.

 If you are looking for clothes shops in Brighton with a high-end feel, the Lanes is your destination.
-You’ll find tucked-away designer boutiques and independent tailors alongside some of the finest traditional jewelers in the country.
-The area is famous for its concentration of diamond merchants and vintage watch specialists.
+You’ll find tucked-away designer boutiques and independent tailors alongside some of the finest traditional jewellers in the country.
+Pictured below is one of Brighton’s oldest seafood restaurants, English’s which is located in the thick of the shopping area in the bustling Lanes.

 2. North Laine: The Independent Heart of the City